hazelcast/hazelcast-platform-demos/banking/credit-value-adjustment/README.md

 The main item of interest in this module is `src/main3yy/proto/JetToCpp.proto`.

-This is a Protobuf3 definition of the gRPC communications be1tween Jet and C++.
+This is a Protobuf3 definition of the gRPC communications between Jet and C++, for the Java side.

 ### 2. `custom-classes`